 Leaving his things in his room, Kaidus strolled outside into the midday sun.

-The academy was overflowing with students moving briskly to and from buildings, and many of their eyes caught his figure as their faces distorted into puzzlement.
+The academy was overflowing with students moving briskly to and from buildings, many of their eyes caught his figure while their faces distorted into puzzlement.

 “Oh, Sorry.
 I didn’t know.
 The name is Mirat Klivus, a 2nd year student, and you?”

 “Kaidus Paltos.
 This will be my first year.
 Pleased to meet you.”